Sugarpie269/Deckbuilder_RTS/ProjectDocument.md

 - Game icon and splash screen
 - ice spike

-**Jackson:** I contributed by providing the programmer art for the Swarmlings, Player (remove later if someone finds something better?), Workers, Boss/Dead-boss, Resource Depots, Fireball projectiles, Leafblade projectiles, and Miniboss.
-Leafblade image that I created was also used for the temporary ice spike art (remove if it gets replaced).
+**Jackson:** I contributed by providing the programmer art for the Swarmlings, Workers, Boss/Dead-boss, Resource Depots, Fireball projectiles, Leafblade projectiles, and Miniboss.

 We knew we wanted something magical, mechanical, and perhaps organic for the bad guys (and even player) so the swarmlings and boss were designed with the idea of mutated cyborgs.
 Bosses and swarmlings follow a similar style of green flesh and orange eyes so that the player easily recognizes the connection between the two different enemies.